Overview of One Person Company (OPC) Registration

 - Sole Ownership:

 OPC is owned by a single individual only.
-The one person holds all the shares of the company.
-The sole ownership gives them a liberty to finance the business completely.
+One person holds all the shares of the company.
+The sole ownership gives them the liberty to finance the business completely.
 The individual is the one who has the pocket to earn the profit as well as bear the expenses.
-Thus, the sense of independency streamlines the decision-making process and allows the business to run efficiently and smoothly.
+Thus, the sense of independence streamlines the decision-making process and allows the business to run efficiently and smoothly.

 - Limited Liability:

-The owner of the OPC allows the benefit of Limited Liability Protection i.e., unlike sole proprietorship, the liability of the owners is not unlimited, the liability of its shareholders is restricted to the unpaid amount on their shares.
-Personal assets of the owner and shareholder remains unbothered with the loss/debt or liability of the company.
+The owner of the OPC allows the benefit of Limited Liability Protection, i.e., unlike a sole proprietorship, the liability of the owners is not unlimited; the liability of its shareholders is restricted to the unpaid amount on their shares.
+Personal assets of the owner and shareholder remain unbothered by the loss/debt, or liability of the company.

 - Separate Legal Entity:

-OPC enjoys the benefit of a separate legal entity just like Private Limited Company.
+OPC enjoys the benefit of a separate legal entity, just like a Private Limited Company.
 The legal entity of the company is separated from its owner.
-The company can enter into the contracts in its own name and business of the company is distinguished from the individual.
-So, even if there is some obligation on the company, the owner and shareholder is protected.
+The company can enter into the contracts in its own name, and the business of the company is distinguished from that of the individual.
+So, even if there is some obligation on the company, the owner and shareholder are protected.

 - Perpetual Succession: